OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/useful-resources.md

 <br/>
 <a href="https://github.com">github.com</a>

 The best way to learn is to build projects.
 Github lets your host your projects and also lets you contribute to other projects.
-You will learn how real world opensource projects work.
+You will learn how real world open-source projects work.